 Counselling Psychology is a branch of applied psychology that focuses on a holistic understanding of psychological wellbeing, viewing each person as a unique individual with their own subjective experiences and meanings.
 This view provides an alternative to the more traditional medical model of psychological distress.
 Mental and emotional distress is not therefore viewed as ‘illness’ but as ‘difficulties in living’, understood relationally against the background of your life context.

-The title Counselling Psychologist is protected by The British Psychological Society and the Health and Care Professional Council and anyone using this title must be fully qualified, registered with these professional bodies and adhere to their ethical and professional codes of practice.
+The title Counselling Psychologist is protected by The British Psychological Society (BPS) and the Health and Care Professional Council (HCPC) and anyone using this title must be fully qualified, registered with these professional bodies and adhere to their ethical and professional codes of practice.

 Counselling psychologists view the therapeutic relationship that builds between the therapist and client as paramount and they bring themselves to this relationship.
 Because of this focus, counselling psychologists undertake their own personal therapy during training and beyond (40 hours of therapy are expected to be completed during training alone), and so have experience of being in a therapeutic relationship of their own and the self-awareness that grows from that.